templatenathan/minesweep/Readme.md

 - either is bomb or not
 - can be clicked or flagged, or unclicked
 - a square can be drawn

+Game

+- has a board
+- draws the board at the beginning of the game with the message '[Sandbox 3x3] Game created '